Cream of Wheat: Package design and controversy

-The original boxes of Cream of Wheat were handmade and lettered, and were emblazoned with the image of an African American chef produced by Emery Mapes, one of Diamond Milling Company's owners.
+The original boxes of Cream of Wheat were hand-made and -lettered and were emblazoned with the image of an African American chef (produced by Emery Mapes, one of Diamond Milling Company's owners).
 The character was named Rastus and was developed by artist Edward V. Brewer.
 Rastus was included on all boxes and advertisements.
 It has long been thought that a chef named Frank L. White was the model for the chef shown on the Cream of Wheat box, a claim White himself made.
 White's headstone contains his name and an etching taken from the man depicted on the Cream of Wheat box.

 Leading up to 2020, there had been public pressure aimed at various companies to change branding with perceived racist origins, such as Aunt Jemima and Uncle Ben's.
 The character of Rastus had once been depicted as a cook who was barely literate and did not know about vitamins.
 Rastus is also a derogatory term traditionally associated with African Americans in the United States.
 For these reasons, B&G Foods had been under public pressure for years to make changes.

-Public demands to remove symbols of racism increased during the 2020 protests around racism.
+Public demands to remove symbols of racism increased during the George Floyd protests.
 In response, on June 17, 2020, B&G Foods announced that it was "initiating an immediate review of the Cream of Wheat brand packaging".
-On September 25, 2020, the company announced that it was removing the chef's image from all Cream of Wheat packaging.
+Subsequently, on September 25, 2020, the company announced that it was removing the chef's image from all Cream of Wheat packaging.